cheery/lever/README.md

     a.difference(iterable), a - b
     a.symmetric_difference(iterable), xor(a, b)

+ TODO: Consider similar sample programs for lists, dicts, sets, slots.

  TODO: Exception handler is a bit like pattern matcher.

- TODO: Consider similar sample programs for lists, dicts, sets, slots.
+ TODO: Figure out how to handle mutually recursive definitions of types.

  TODO: If module load fails due to module not present, mark the
        item not present and try again from higher scope.